YoCodingMonster/OpenFreezeCenter/README.md

+# Next version release on jan 20th at 12:00PM should resolve most of the issues!!

 # ```Working on MSI Center software and making laptops with this software respond to calls from same script!!```

 # Brand New UI.
 Now work as App Indicator